huaminghuangtw/Second-Brain/My-Evergreen-Notes/Running Strides.md

 # How?

-- It is best to perform strides after warming up (dynamic stretching) with a short, ten-minute run at a conversational pace.
 - Perform strides at eighty percent of your running capacity for thirty-second intervals.
 - Aim to cover fifty to one hundred meters of *flat* ground with each stride.
 	- Variations